grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Hemi," Percy called down to sonar, "we've got ourselves something, though I'm hardly sure what.
 You and Bastian come up on deck with me."

-Bastian unfolded his long skinny legs from a cramped-looking position where his feet were propped up on the control panel.
+Bastian unfolded his long legs from a cramped-looking position where his feet were propped up on the control panel.
 He climbed up through the hatch and via the ladder to the bridge of the sail with Percy and Hemi following.
 The wind was blowing a little harder and the chop had kicked up.
 Bastian cupped his hands and lit another cigarette.
 Percy and Hemi shaded their eyes, scanning the water.
 It was a few minutes before they saw a small gray oblong object cutting through the choppy little waves.
 It was a tiny submarine sail, no more than a meter long and high, with a couple of thin wispy antennas trailing from the top in the wind.
-Unusual for a submarine, it had a small viewport in the front of the sail through which the pilot could look.
-At the rear of the sail a stream of diesel smoke floated up and away behind it.
+Percy and Hemi both noticed the unusual feature of a small viewport set into the front of the sail.
+At the rear of the sail a stream of diesel exhaust floated up and away behind it.
 The deck of the tiny sub was totally awash, running just under the surface of the water.

 As it got closer, they could see the big splotchy patches of rust all along the hull of the mini-sub, and a slight oil slick of a trail that it left behind in its minimal wake.
 Bastian, Hemi, and Percy climbed over the fairing of the _Prospect_'s sail and down to the deck.
 Standing here, Percy was somewhat sickened to see the angle of the deck and the bow of her boat sitting much lower than usual, still weighed down by the tons of excess ballast water.

-A moment passed before a hatch opened at the top of the mini-sub's sail, and the head of a man with yellow spiked hair emerged.
+A moment passed before a hatch opened at the top of the mini-sub's sail, and the head of a man with greasy yellow hair, sticking up in short spikes, emerged.
 His arms were still inside the sail, working controls, and he was standing propped on something inside so he could get his head and shoulders high enough above the fairing to see as he guided his craft alongside the _Prospect_.

 Bastian opened the hatch to a wet-storage locker on the deck and pulled out some large white rubber fenders that were flat and deflated after being subjected to the underwater pressure.
-He connected each to a short hose that led to a fixture for the low-pressure compressed air system inside the wet-storage locker, and let a little puff of air into the fenders until they had been restored to more or less their normal shape.
+He connected each to a fixture for the low-pressure compressed air system, and let a little puff of air into the fenders until they had been restored to more or less their normal shape.
 Each fender had a long line that he tied off to recessed deck cleats and lowered down between the two subs.

-"Toss a line!" the man in the mini-sub yelled as he let the engine run on idle and stepped over the fairing.
-He was wearing tall rubber boots as he ran up the washed deck of the small sub.
-The boots were pulled over leather pants that were originally probably black, but were now cracked and gray at the seams.
-From the left side of his broken leather belt hung a adjustable wrenches of various sizes, the finish on them beaten away, matte and rusting in places, from years of banging against each other like chimes.
+"Toss a line!" the man in the mini-sub yelled as he let the engine idle and stepped over the fairing.
+He was wearing tall rubber boots as he ran up the washed deck of the little sub.
+The boots were pulled over leather pants that were probably originally black, but were now a corpse-hued shade of gray and cracked at the seams.
+From the left side of his broken leather belt hung adjustable wrenches of various sizes, the finish on them beaten away, matte and rusting in places, from years of banging against each other like chimes.
 He wore a faded black denim vest from which the sleeves had been inexpertly removed, leaving stray threads of denim trailing behind him in the breeze and exposing a pair of sinewy arms.

 Bastian, still with a cigarette between his lips, threw across a line.
 The sub pilot made it fast to a cleat welded onto the hull of the mini-sub, and then repeated the move at the stern.
 He nimbly leaped across to the handholds on the side of the _Prospect_ and climbed up the curving side to the deck.